 Every person and family that we serve will have a network of family, friends, advocates, and supportive services to provide assistance in living a full and productive life in our community.

-The Dauphin County MH/ID Program will develop a continuum of services that assures that:
+The Dauphin County MH/A/DP will develop a continuum of services that assures that:

 - 1. All persons, families, providers, and community partners are treated with honesty, dignity, and respect.